Assembling your data

 - Whose data is it?
 Are there any special permissions you need to obtain or access restrictions to be aware of?
 Note where you are storing your data, any associated licences/attributions, and ensure everyone who needs access has it.

 As you work through choosing an appropriate software, it will become clearer whether or not your data’s current form is legible to the software you intend to use.
 There are often ways to convert data between formats.
-FME is a good interoperability resource for more complex workflows, and they are generous with free student licenses.
+For example, many geospatial formats can be converted from one to another in a GIS.
+FME is a useful interoperability resource for more complex workflows, and they are generous with free student licenses.

 The data you’ll need depends on your mapping objectives.
 Maybe you already have data.
 Maybe you want to create a reference map and all you need is contextual information and the ability to add some labels and markers.
 Perhaps your research lab is collecting and processing the data for you.
 Whether your area of interest is local or global, whether your final map will be static, interactive, or simply the results of some spatial analysis… these factors will influence where you look for data.
-Municipal and federal data repositories are a good place to begin looking for geospatial data.
+Municipal and federal data repositories are a good place to begin looking for geospatial reference data.
 If you have access to a data repository, either through a group you’re working with/for or institutional library for example, reaching out to whoever coordinates on the matter can be useful.
 You can also begin with a web search and see what is returned.
 Lastly, in some cases you can make your own data.
 This is particularly true if you only need a reference point or simple boundary outline.
+Terrastories and Digital Democracy are two great resources for collecting place-based data on the go.

 Whether you’re performing spatial analysis or making maps for yourself or a client, its important to keep a record of your data sources as you work.
 You’ll figure out a system that make sense to you.
 Trial and error a few times.
 However, The following considerations are useful to note somewhere like a document or notes file as you go.